 The original castle from the 12th century was a timber construction, but due to the area characteristic, exceptionally for the early Norman castles, it did not have the motte and bailey form.
 A flat area with a thin layer of soil made it impossible to obtain enough material to build a mound (motte).

 The castle has been preserved to modern times in the form of a ruin.
-In the best condition survived the northern gatehouse of the upper castle (inner ward), a lot has survived from the south range, two walls of the keep are also visible.
+In the best condition has survived the north-east gatehouse of the upper ward, a lot has survived from the south range, two walls of the keep are also visible.
 There is a clear layout of the outer ward with a defensive wall practically on the entire length and relics of a large barn.
 The ruins of the castle are under the care of the Cadw government agency and are open to the public.

 Kenyon J., The medieval castles of Wales, Cardiff 2010.